kubeflow/website/content/en/docs/external-add-ons/bentoml/introduction.md

 fraud-detection-runner-2-6d48794b7-xws4j    3/3     Running   0          10s
 ```

 Port forward the Fraud Detection service to test locally.
 You should be able to visit the Swagger page of the service by requesting http://0.0.0.0:8080 while port forwarding.

 ```bash
 kubectl -n kubeflow port-forward svc/fraud-detection 8080:3000 --address 0.0.0.0
 ```

-## Conclusion
+### Conclusion

 Congratulations!
 You completed the example.

-Let's recap what we have learned.
+Let's recap what we have learned:

 - Trained three fraud detection models and saved them to the BentoML model store.
 - Created a BentoML service that runs inferences on all three models simultaneously, combines and returns the results.
 - Containerized the BentoML service into an OCI image and pushed the image to a remote repository.
 - Created BentoML CRDs on Kubernetes to deploy the Bento in a microservice architecture.

 ## Additional Resources